JordanWu1997/I3_Sway_Config/README.md

 <details open>
 <summary>Click to expand/shrink</summary>

-- Cheat sheet format, color theme here is the same as i3 user guide
+- Cheatsheet format, color theme here is the same as the i3 user guide
 - All following keybindings can be configured in
     - `./config/i3/configs/i3_bindkey.config`
     - `./config/i3/configs/i3_workspace.config`